- PlotAxes.fill_betweenx(*args, **kwargs)¶

 fc, facecolor, facecolors, fillcolor, fillcolors (

 color-spec, optional) – The face color of the patch(es).
-The property
+Default is to use the property

 a, alpha, alphas (

-True) – Whether to fix the common issue where white lines appear between adjacent patches in saved vector graphics (this can slow down figure rendering).
-See this github repo for a demonstration of the problem.
-If
+float, optional) – Whether to fix the common issue where white lines appear between adjacent patches in saved vector graphics (this can slow down figure rendering).
+See this stackoverflow post for a demonstration of the problem.
+Default is

 edgefix=0.5), this specific linewidth is used to cover up the white lines.
 This feature is automatically disabled when the patches have transparency.